coockoo/react-searchable-select/README.md

 - Add build process for `src` into `dist` (without showcase)
 - Check for performance issues and avoiding possible re-renders with `why-did-you-update`
+- Make PREEEEETTYYY
+- Show "No results found" or something label for missing search options
+- Make selected list item in viewport.
+Eg: select Kiev, on next click on timezone selector make it top 1 or in the middle